geek-cookbook/geek-cookbook/manuscript/docker-swarm/traefik-forward-auth/keycloak.md

 ## Summary

 What have we achieved?
-By adding an additional three simple labels to any service, we can secure any service behind our KeyCloak OIDC provider, with minimal processing / handling overhead.
+By adding an additional three simple labels to any service, we can secure any service behind our Keycloak OIDC provider, with minimal processing / handling overhead.

 !!! summary "Summary"
     Created:

-    * [X] Traefik-forward-auth configured to authenticate against KeyCloak
+    * [X] Traefik-forward-auth configured to authenticate against Keycloak

-[^1]: KeyCloak is very powerful.
+[^1]: Keycloak is very powerful.
 You can add 2FA and all other clever things outside of the scope of this simple recipe ;)

 --8<-- "recipe-footer.md"